389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

     ldapsearch -x -D "cn=directory manager" -w password -b o=netscaperoot \
     "(&(nsServerID=slapd-yourinstance)(serverHostName=myhost.domain.tld))"

-The attribute in this entry that controls whether or not SSL is used is **nsServerSecurity**.
-Set this to "on" if you want to use SSL or "off" if not e.g.
+The attribute in this entry that controls whether or not TLS/SSL is used is **nsServerSecurity**.
+Set this to "on" if you want to use TLS/SSL or "off" if not e.g.

     ldapmodify -x -D "cn=directory manager" -w password
     dn: dn of your server instance entry